Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

 Why is this project needed?

-Of greatest concern to WisDOT are the at-grade intersections along US 18/151.
-As traffic increases over time, it will become increasingly difficult to turn on, off and/or cross the highway in a safe manner, and the potential for crashes will increase.
+- Of greatest concern to WisDOT are the at-grade intersections along US 18/151.
+As traffic increases over time (see Traffic counts maps), it will become increasingly difficult to turn on, off and/or cross the highway in a safe manner, and the potential for crashes will increase.

-The changes in access proposed in the plan are expected to be made over a 20 to 30-year period, as funding is available.
+- The changes in access proposed in the plan are expected to be made in five or more sections over a 15-20 year period, as funding is available and construction of each section of the corridor rises high enough on the list of statewide priority.
 The timing of building the improvements at specific locations will be based primarily upon safety considerations.

 All external hyperlinks are provided for your information and for the benefit of the general public.
 The Wisconsin Department of Transportation does not testify to, sponsor or endorse the accuracy of the information provided on externally linked pages.
 Some pages contain links to other documents and media types (PDF, Word, Flash, Video, etc.) and require free plugins to work.
 Visit our software information page for assistance.